storyblok/storyblok-kotlin/ktor-client-plugin/README.md

 ```
 ### Specifying a region

-By default the plugin uses the [EU](https://storyblok.github.io/storyblok-kotlin/ktor-client-plugin/com.storyblok.ktor/-api/-config/-region/-e-u/index.html) region, if your space is located in a [different region](https://storyblok.github.io/storyblok-kotlin/ktor-client-plugin/com.storyblok.ktor/-api/-config/-region/index.html) you can set it in the configuration block:
+By default, the plugin uses the [EU](https://storyblok.github.io/storyblok-kotlin/ktor-client-plugin/com.storyblok.ktor/-api/-config/-region/-e-u/index.html) region, if your space is located in a [different region](https://storyblok.github.io/storyblok-kotlin/ktor-client-plugin/com.storyblok.ktor/-api/-config/-region/index.html) you can set it in the configuration block:

 ```kotlin
 val client = HttpClient {